-FIRST RESOLUTION OF THE BOARD OF LOCAL IMPROVEMENTS OF THE CITY OF CHICAGO, COOK COUNTY, ILLINOIS REGARDING THE INSTALLATION OF RIVERWALK, CHILDREN'S PLAYGROUND, DOG PARK, PLAZA, AMPHITHEATER, TRAIL SYSTEM, LANDSCAPING, OUTDOOR ELEVATOR, STORMWATER DETENTION, WATER MAIN, SANITARY SEWER AND RIGHT-OF-WAY IMPROVEMENTS IN REGARD TO THE RIVERLINE DEVELOPMENT [SPECIAL ASSESSMENT DOCKET NO. 58837/WARRANT NO. 62530]
+FIRST RESOLUTION OF THE BOARD OF LOCAL IMPROVEMENTS OF THE CITY OF CHICAGO, COOK COUNTY, ILLINOIS REGARDING THE INSTALLATION OF RIVERWALK, CHILDREN'S PLAYGROUND, DOG PARK, PLAZA, AMPHITHEATER, TRAIL SYSTEM, LANDSCAPING, OUTDOOR ELEVATOR, STORMWATER DETENTION, WATER MAIN, SANITARY SEWER AND RIGHT-OF-WAY IMPROVEMENTS IN REGARD TO THE RIVERLINE DEVELOPMENT FSPECIAL ASSESSMENT DOCKET NO. 58837AVARRANT NO. 625301

-BE IT RESOLVED by the Board of Local Improvements of the CITY OF CHICAGO, Cook County, Illinois (the "Board") that there be considered the construction of a local improvement consisting of the installation of riverwalk, children's playground, dog park, plaza, amphitheater, trail system, landscaping, outdoor elevator, stormwater detention, water main, sanitary sewer and right-of-way improvements, all of which are to be publicly owned, in relation to the Riverline Development, which is generally bounded by Harrison Street, Wells Street, Roosevelt Road and the Chicago River, all as more fully described and indicated in the Estimate of Cost dated November 15, 2016, which is attached hereto and made part hereof as Exhibit "1", and incorporated herein by reference as if it were fully set forth herein (the "Estimate of Cost"), and signed by WILLIAM B. LOFTUS, P.E., of SPACECO, INC., engineer for the Board.
-Said Estimate of Cost is hereby approved.
-The entire improvement shall be constructed in and upon public property, streets, right-of-ways and easements in the CITY OF CHICAGO, using all new materials of the best quality, and in the best workmanlike manner, subject to the approval of, and acceptance by, the Board.
+BE IT RESOLVED by the Board of Local Improvements of the CITY OF CHICAGO, Cook County, Illinois (the "Board") that there be considered the construction of a local improvement consisting of the installation of riverwalk, children's playground, dog park, plaza, amphitheater, trail system, landscaping, outdoor elevator, stormwater detention, water main, sanitary sewer and right-of-way improvements, all of which are to be publicly owned, in relation to the Riverline Development, which is generally bounded by dated November 15, 2016, which is attached hereto and made part hereof as Exhibit "I", and incorporated herein by reference as if it were fully set forth herein (the "Estimate of Cost"), and signed by WILLIAM B. LOFTUS, P.E., of SPACECO, INC., engineer for the right-of-ways and easements in the CITY OF CHICAGO, using all new materials of the best quality, and in the best workmanlike manner, subject to the approval of, and acceptance by, the Board.